geekyme/adr-logger/README.md

-# google-docs-addon-svelte-template
+# ADR logger
-A template repository to develop a Google Docs add-on with Svelte.
+This is a Google Docs add-on that will help you log stuff to github.
+The use case is for [ADR logging](https://github.com/joelparkerhenderson/architecture_decision_record).

+The UI is developed in [Svelte](https://svelte.dev/) because it is easy to use for building components.

 ## Installation